Quantitative Research Methods (Social science degrees with enhanced quantitative training)

 If you are willing to approach quantitative methods with a critical, enquiring mind and a willingness to learn, these courses will appeal to you.

 Our courses are about applied data analysis, not mathematics.
 Although familiarity with higher-level mathematics may be helpful, A-level or AS-level Mathematics (or equivalent) is not essential.
-The level of maths required and taught on these degrees should be accessible to a student with grade C in GCSE Mathematics.

 How is this course taught and assessed?

 Our courses are taught through a combination of lectures and small-group seminars, which will help you to integrate your learning and see how it can be applied in practice.

 About two thirds of your studies will follow the single honours syllabus for the subject concerned.
 The remaining third of your course will provide interdisciplinary training in quantitative methods.

 The degree is assessed by a combination of written examinations, coursework and presentations, including a dissertation on a topic of your choice.

 What are my career prospects?